-Despite years of being faithful and obedient to God and abolishing Pagan worship in Judah, Hezekiah, himself, displays a lack of trust in the Lord.
+Despite years of being faithful and obedient to God and abolishing Pagan worship in Judah, Hezekiah displays a lack of trust in the Lord.

-Hezekiah’s became proud and he failed to remember the goodness and kindness God had shown him.
+Hezekiah became proud, and he failed to remember the goodness and kindness God had shown him.

 When the Babylonians heard word of the king’s illness, Marduk-Baladan, the son of the king of Babylon, sent letters and a gift by envoys to Hezekiah.

 Hezekiah failed that test.
-In pride, the king showed Marduk-Baladan’s ambassadors all the “precious things” in Jerusalem—his personal treasures, the riches of the city, and everything in the palace’s arsenal.
+In pride, the king showed Marduk-Baladan’s ambassadors all the “precious things” in Jerusalem—his personal treasures, the city’s riches, and everything in the palace’s arsenal.
 “There was nothing in his house or in all his realm that Hezekiah did not show them.”

 Isaiah’s prophecy came true during King Zedekiah’s reign.
 The king should have been horrified by the prophecy, but his response showed another fault.
 Hezekiah only was concerned about peace and safety during his own lifetime.

-Through a sad turn of circumstances, instigated by Hezekiah’s foolish choice, God poured out His indignation on Hezekiah’s kingdom.
+Through a sad turn of circumstances instigated by Hezekiah’s foolish choice, God poured out His anger on Hezekiah’s kingdom.